mohammad-taheri1/TDD-Interview-JS/README.md

 ## How to use ?

-To run normal test:

-    npm run test
+    npm run test  // to run normal test

-To run live test and check the result real-time:
+    npm run liveTest  // to run live test and check the result real-time

-    npm run liveTest

-To run comprehensive test with additional Information:
+    npm run fullTest  // to run comprehensive test with additional Information

-    npm run fullTest

 ## Contents:
  * Session 001: 001-sum